-Biosurgery: Medical maggot therapy is useful for selectively removing dead necrotic tissue.
+Biosurgery: Medical maggot therapy is useful for selectively removing dead necrotic tissue; maggots (fly larvae) eat only dead tissue.
 This method is most helpful in patients who have exposed bone, tendons, and joints in the wound where sharp debridement is contraindicated.

 Options for Pressure Ulcer Dressings

-PUs can cause significant pain.
+Pressure injuries can cause significant pain.
 Pain should be monitored regularly using a pain scale.
-Primary treatment of pain is treatment of the PU itself, but an NSAID or acetaminophen is useful for mild-to-moderate pain.
+Primary treatment of pain is treatment of the injury itself, but a nonsteroidal anti-inflammatory drug or acetaminophen is useful for mild-to-moderate pain.
 Opioids should be avoided, if possible, because sedation promotes immobility.
 However, opioids or topical nonopioid preparations such as mixtures of local anesthetics may be necessary during dressing changes and debridement.
 In cognitively impaired patients, changes in vital signs can be used as indicators of pain.

-PUs should be continually assessed for signs of bacterial infection such as increased erythema, foul odor, warmth, drainage, fever, and elevated WBC count.
+Pressure injuries should be continually assessed for signs of bacterial infection such as increased erythema, foul odor, warmth, drainage, fever, and elevated white blood cell count.
 Impaired wound healing should also raise concern of infection.
 These abnormal findings indicate a wound culture should be done.
-However, because all PUs are colonized, results should be interpreted with caution; bacterial count rather than bacterial presence should guide treatment.
+However, because all pressure ulcers are colonized, results should be interpreted with caution; bacterial count rather than bacterial presence should guide treatment.

 Local wound infection can be treated topically with agents such as silver sulfadiazine, mupirocin, polymyxin B, and metronidazole.
 Silver sulfadiazine and similar opaque topical agents should be used cautiously because they can impair visualization of the underlying wound and can be difficult to remove.
-A 2-wk trial of topical antibiotics for all clean PUs that do not heal despite 2 to 4 wk of proper PU treatment is recommended.
+A 2-week trial of topical antibiotics for all clean pressure injuries that do not heal despite 2 to 4 weeks of proper treatment is recommended.
 Systemic antibiotics should be given for cellulitis, bacteremia, or osteomyelitis; usage should be guided by tissue culture, blood culture, or both or clinical suspicion and not by surface culture.

-Undernutrition is common among patients with PUs and is a risk factor for delayed healing.
-Markers of undernutrition include albumin < 3.5 mg/dL or weight < 80% of ideal.
+Undernutrition is common among patients with pressure injuries and is a risk factor for delayed healing.
+Markers of undernutrition include albumin < 3.5 g/dL (< 35 g/L) or weight < 80% of ideal.
 Protein intake of 1.25 to 1.5 g/kg/day, sometimes requiring oral, nasogastric, or parenteral supplementation, is desirable for optimal healing.
 Current evidence does not support supplementing vitamins or calories in patients who have no signs of nutritional deficiency.

-Multiple adjunctive therapies are being tried to promote PU healing:
+Multiple adjunctive therapies are being tried to promote healing: